malandrin/domino-party/frontend/README.md

 # Frontend

 The frontend has being build using the VueJS framework.
+It also uses Three.js and Ammo.js.
+The interface is highly "inspired" by 3ds Max.

 Nice things to be added:

 - Editor: Add an orthogonal camera and screen helper to set the camera position (top, left, ...)
 - Editor: Implement spiral stamper.